Skip to Content

 A Rare Cameo Appearance From Yours Truly!

-How to Prepare the Fish.
+How to Prepare the Fish

-If you can I would suggest that you get a fishmonger to prepare your fish for you.
+If you can, I would suggest that you get a fishmonger to prepare your fish for you.

-It is not a difficult job but it is “icky”.
+It is not a difficult job, but it is "icky".

-But if you cannot find someone to do it for you here is a brief guide.
+But if you cannot find someone to do it for you, here is a brief guide.

 • Rub the skin of the fish with the back of a knife in a direction running from the tail to the head.

-• Once the scales have been removed run under cold water.
+• Once the scales have been removed, run under cold water.

-• Cut of any and all fins.
+• Cut off all the fins.

-• Look at the belly of the fish you will find a hole, yes it is that hole.
+• Look at the belly of the fish, you will find a hole, yes, it is that hole.

-• Place in the tip of a sharp knife just through the skin and cut up towards the head.
+• Place the tip of a sharp knife just through the skin and cut up towards the head.

-• Put your fingers into the gills and firmly pull, this will remove the innards and gills in one step.
+• Put your fingers into the gills and firmly pull; this will remove the innards and gills in one step.

 • Clean the inside of the fish under running water.